openorch/openorch/README.md

 ## Context

-OpenOrch is a microservices platform that first came to mind back in 2013 when I was working for an Uber competitor called Hailo.
-I shelved the idea, thinking someone else would eventually build it.
-Now, with the AI boom and all the AI apps we’re about to roll out, I’ve realized I’ll have to build it myself since no one else has.
+OpenOrch is a microservices platform that started taking shape in 2013 while I was at Hailo, an Uber competitor.
+The idea stuck with me and kept evolving over the years – including during my time at [Micro](https://github.com/micro/micro), a microservices framework company.
+I assumed someone else would eventually build it, but with the AI boom and the wave of AI apps we’re rolling out, I’ve realized it’s time to build it myself.

 ## Run On Your Servers